Alcatraz Federal Penitentiary: Social Hall

 The Social Hall, also known as the Officers' Club, was a social club located on the northwestern side of the island.
 Located in proximity to the Power House, water tower and Former Military Chapel (Bachelor Quarters), it formerly housed the post exchange.
-The club was a social venue for the Federal Penitentiary workers and their families on the island to unwind after locking Alcatraz's criminals up at 17:30.
+The club was a social venue for the Federal Penitentiary workers and their families on the island to unwind after locking up Alcatraz's criminals at 17:30.
 It was burned down by Native Americans during the Occupation of Alcatraz in 1970, leaving a shell which still remains.

 The club had a small bar, library, large dining and dance floor, billiards table, ping pong table and a two-lane bowling alley, and was the centre of social life on the island for the employees of the penitentiary.
 It regularly hosted dinners, bingo events, and from the 1940s onwards showed movies every Sunday night after they had been shown to the inmates during the day on Saturday and Sunday.
 The club was responsible for organizing numerous special events on the island (held either in the hall or the Parade Grounds) and the fundraising associated with it, anything from ice cream and watermelon feasts to Halloween fancy dress and Christmas parties.